- Home

 Do You Need a VPN in Spain?

 Not for access — Spain’s internet is free and uncensored.
-Unlike some countries in our country guides, Spain does not block websites, throttle specific services, or censor content.
-You can access everything freely.
+Unlike some countries in our country guides, Spain doesn’t block websites, throttle services, or censor content.

-However, a VPN is still valuable in Spain for two reasons:
+That said, a VPN is still useful in Spain for two reasons:

 Our Top VPN Pick